-The Group consolidated income and expenditure (gross including our share of joint venture income and expenditure, since the medical school is a core part of our academic activities) and results after taxation for the year ended 31 July 2011 are summarised as follows:
+The Group consolidated income and expenditure (gross including our share of joint venture income and expenditure, since the medical school is a core part of our academic activities) and results after taxation for the year ended 31 July 2012 and the previous three years are summarised as follows:

-2 010/11 2 009/10 2008/09 2 007/08

 £m £m £m £m

-Income 177.1 165.9 158.6 145.3
+Income 182.7 174.9 165.9 158.6

-Expenditure 165.9 165.7 160.3 139.8
+Expenditure 169.0 163.6 165.7 160.3

-(Deficit)/surplus for the year before disposal of assets 11.3 0.2 (1.7) 5.5
+(Deficit)/surplus for the year before disposal of assets 13.7 11.3 0.2 (1.7)

 (Deficit)/surplus for the year after

-disposal of assets 11.3 0.2 (1.6) 10.8
+disposal of assets 13.7 11.3 0.2 (1.6)

-The University's total income rose by 6.7% compared with the previous year.
+The University's total income rose by 4.5% compared with the previous year.
 Our strategy is for selective growth and diversification of our income base.
 Consolidation of the University's reputation for teaching excellence is key to this and to delivering our core activity.
-Total recurrent grants from funding councils again fell slightly due to the impact of public finance cuts to Higher Education.
-Real terms increases in income were achieved in Research grants and contracts income and other operating income.
-The major component of growth in revenue came from a further large increase in International Student fee income, which grew by 36% over 2009/10.
+Total recurrent grants from funding councils fell by 12% on the prior year due to the further impact of public finance cuts to Higher Education.
+The major component of growth in revenue again came from a further large increase in International Student fee income, which grew by 35% over 2010/11.
+Home/EU Student fee income also increased by 15% compared with 2010/11.
+Real terms increases in income were achieved in other operating income.
+There was a fall in research grants and contracts income of around 15% driven by a fall in income from research councils but also from UK based charities.
+This is reflective of Government departments commissioning less research and charities and industry/commerce struggling to maintain investment in research given the current economic conditions.

-Within our cost base, pay unit costs increased as a result of nationally agreed cost of living rises, (settled this year at 0.4%), and the impact of incremental salary increases (around 2%).
-We have been implementing policy to increase the quality and functional suitability of our estate year on year; as result, spend on non-capitalised property maintenance funds was higher than last year.
+Within our cost base, pay unit costs increased only marginally as a result of nationally agreed cost of living rises, but are impacted by incremental salary increases (around 2%).

-As noted above the bottom line resulting surplus is £11.3m compared to a position just over breakeven after exceptional staff costs in 2009/10.
+As noted above the bottom line resulting surplus is £13.7m compared to a position of £11.3m in 2010/11.

-Balance Sheet review Capital investment
+Balance Sheet review

+Capital investment

-The University is currently in the third year of implementing a three year capital programme, comprising £120m of developments for the period to 2011/12.
+The University has reached the end of its three year capital programme, comprising £120m of developments for the period to 2011/12.
 Projects have been carefully prioritised to support Making the future, addressing major academic, research and student services initiatives, while removing some of our poorer quality buildings and replacing them with new fit-for-purpose facilities.
-Our approach has been endorsed by the funding council through approval of our Capital Investment Fund Round 2 strategy submission.
+Our approach has been endorsed by the funding council through approval of our Capital Infrastructure Fund Round 2 strategy submission.

-The University is thus undertaking a series of major projects, making investments from funds from the HEFCE administered Capital Investment Framework, together with matched funding from internal resources and donations, coupled with access to bank borrowing.
-In total, capital investments in buildings of £42.7 million were made in 2010/11.
-These include a major redevelopment of the iconic Library building, the delivery of a new 777 bed-space residence at Northfield and the start of works on new facilities for social science research and teaching centred around our hugely successful expansion of Business and Management activity.
-We have also delivered a major facelift and refit of our catering facilities with a retail space occupied by Southern Co-operative.
+The University has thus undertaken a series of major projects, making investments from funds from the HEFCE administered Capital and Investment Framework, together with matched funding from internal resources and donations, coupled with access to bank borrowing.
+In total, capital investments in buildings of £24.9 million were made in 2011/12.
+These include completion of works on the flagship Jubilee Building centered round our hugely successful expansion of Business and Management activity and the delivery of a second phase of the Northfield student residences development increasing the number of bedspaces at Northfield to 957.
 These facilities are already providing a major uplift to the student and staff experience.